NLnetLabs/krill-manual/source/get-started.rst

 Repository Setup
 ----------------

 ..
-Note:: If you are a member of NIC.BR or APNIC, then you're in luck.
-Both
+Note:: If you are a member of NIC.BR, ARIN or APNIC, then you're in luck.
+These
     organisations provide an RPKI Publication Server as a service to their members, so you can configure your Krill CA publish there.